AdguardTeam/DnsLibs/CODE_STYLE.md

     - `using namespace` in global scope is forbidden in headers
 - Enums:
     - Both `enum` and `enum class` are allowed, depending on desired visibility of constants.
-- Trailing return type
+- Trailing return type:
     - Use only with templates and only if necessary
 - Switch cases:
     - Use `[[fallthrough]]` if switch case contains one or more statements and should fall through to the next switch case.
-- Comments
+- Comments:
     - Should start from capital letter.
     - See "Doxygen comments" for info about Doxygen comments.